AnisurRahmanJU/c2flow/README.md

 # c2flow
 ## C Code to Flowchart Generator

-A simple web application that converts input C code into a flowchart visualization.
-Uses **CodeMirror 5** for a syntax-highlighted editable C code editor, and **flowchart.js** for drawing flowcharts from parsed code.
+C Code to Flowchart Generator - A simple web application that generates inputed C code into a flowchart visualization.
+Uses ```CodeMirror 5``` for a syntax-highlighted editable C code editor, and ```flowchart.js``` for drawing flowcharts from parsed code.

 ---